y-salnikov/cubieboard2-cubiescreen/README.md

 # cubieboard2-cubiescreen

-Touchscreen not supported in mainline kernel yet.
+Armbian patches for enabling support of cubiescreen on cubieboard2.
+Sunxi-default (Linux 3.4) and sunxi-next (mainline kernel) are supported.

+Sunxi-default drivers came from the cubiesreen autor, they are not very good.

-Module ft5x_ts must be loaded for sunxi-3.4.
+Module ft5x_ts must be loaded for sunxi-default.